15 Smart Money Tips Every Woman Should Know

 If you’re already spending, why not earn a little back?

-• Rakuten, Fetch, Upside → cash or gift cards for normal shopping.
+• Apps: Rakuten, Fetch, Upside → cash or gift cards.

-• Honey, Capital One Shopping → auto-apply coupons, price checks.
+• Extensions: Honey, Capital One Shopping → auto-apply coupons and find lower prices.

-Real life: one user earned $80 in 3 months just by activating Rakuten before checkout.
+One user earned $80 in 3 months just by clicking “activate” before checkout.
+Small effort, free money.

 6. Open a High-Yield Savings Account

-Don’t let your money sit in a 0.01% interest account.
-HYSA rates (Ally, Capital One 360, SoFi) often pay 4% or more.
+Don’t let your money nap in a 0.01% savings account.
+High-yield savings accounts (HYSA) often pay 4% or more.

 7. Meal Plan to Stop Impulse Spending